 New program needs optimization.
-As utility program staff explained, any kind of new program (and Connecticut SEM program is a new program) will require a learning curve to ensure processes are optimized and customers are clear on expectations.
-One implementer explained that utility program staff had initially used many program delivery implementers who were not SEM experts and not familiar with the program.
-This contact noted that since hiring implementers with previous experience delivering SEM programs (the program has cut down to just two implementers) program delivery has noticeably improved.
+As utility program staff explained, any kind of new program (and the Connecticut SEM program is a new program) requires a learning curve to ensure processes are optimized and customers are clear on expectations.
+One implementation vendor explained that utility program staff had initially used many program delivery implementation vendors who were not SEM experts and not familiar with the program.
+This contact noted that since hiring implementation vendors with previous experience delivering SEM programs (the program has cut down to just two implementation vendors), program delivery has noticeably improved.

 Participant and partial participant interviews

-The main challenges respondents faced within the program were related to staff turnover (internally and within program and implementer organizations), data collection and analysis practices, identifying the highest value projects, and the time and resource constraints of the project application process.
+The main challenges respondents faced within the program were related to staff turnover (internally and within program staff and implementation vendor organizations), data collection and analysis practices, identifying the highest value projects, and the time and resource constraints of the project application process.
 These challenges prevented some participants from taking more actions available within the program.

-Participants dealt with challenges related to turnover and internal staff resources while also working with utilities that were experiencing those same challenges.
-Staff changes to primary contacts within implementer and program participant organizations added a level of complexity to participants’ experiences, but they did note that over time implementer and program staff were able to rebuild solid lines of communication.
+Participants dealt with challenges related to turnover and internal staff resources while also working with implementers and program staff that were experiencing those same challenges.
+Staff changes to primary contacts within the implementation vendors, program staff, and program participant organizations added a level of complexity to participants’ experiences, but they did note that over time they were able to rebuild solid lines of communication.

 Some respondents also had trouble in establishing baseline consumption due to the difficulty of analyzing data from meters and submeters on large sites with multiple processes and operations.
 One participant explained: “Getting information at the individual meter level is challenging… normally we just get an overall total.”